JackMilman/CS430_Mirror/README.md

 GridKid: The CS430 Semester-long project.
-Currently on Milestone [{1}], finishing up Serialization and Evaluation
+Currently on Milestone [{1}]
+  - Finished creating the classes for Serialization, Evaluation, and Runtime.
+  - Now working on testing for the entire program and readying to submit.

 lab2_scoping: A lab exploring the effects of scoping in ruby programs.